sharjeelsayed/terraform-openvpn-ec2-server/README.md

 - Creates an EC2 instance in a new VPC

-- Security Groups to allow only OpenVPN and ssh connections
+- Creates Security Groups to allow only OpenVPN and ssh connections

-- SSH on 2222 Port
+- SSH on a non standard port

 - Configure UFW to allow only SSH and OpenVPN